 Incantare is a remarkable, well-sounding cassette.
 The fact that the tracks are all composed and played by John himself adds value.
 Besides compliments, some critical notes are in order.
 The inlay of the cassette and the enclosed biography could be more thoughtful.

 Piet van Vught

-Imaginary Door is an attempt to describe how some big themes of life like, wisdom, loneliness, love and religion spring out of the unconscious through dreams and facing us in a Jungian way, based on the archetypes who are dormant in everyone,
+Imaginary Door is an attempt to describe big themes of life like, wisdom, loneliness, love and religion spring out of the unconscious through dreams and facing us in a Jungian way, based on the archetypes who are dormant in everyone,

 Written and performed by John Groenen who played all instruments accept Bass and Guitar which were played by Hans Keuken and Brand Kruithof was playing Sax.
 Recorded at Studio SGN mixed by Gerdo Nieuwenhuizen and John Groenen.
 Artwork, Liesbeth

-Imaginary Door is an attempt to describe how some big themes of life like, wisdom, loneliness, love and religion spring out of the unconscious through dreams and facing us in a Jungian way, based on the archetypes who are dormant in everyone.
+Imaginary Door is an attempt to describe big themes of life like, wisdom, loneliness, love and religion spring out of the unconscious through dreams and facing us in a Jungian way, based on the archetypes who are dormant in everyone.
 Read More...